zewa-crit/rtmp-web/Plan.md

 * Convert rtmp in dash fragments in go
 * pushes meta data (Stream goes online) to frontend (directly, events)

+Find a Solution for:

+* go-server take rtmp and convert to dash
+* make a small test application

 ### Front end
 * Users can consume published stream from back end
 * Volume control (mute, unmute, louder, quieter)